Since you are here, I am sure you have heard about the wonderful life of being a yachtie.

 - Mechanic of any kind

 Why You Should Work On A Superyacht

-Working on a superyacht is not for everyone, but for anyone who doesn’t want to work in an office, it might be the right kind of job for you.
+Working on a superyacht is not for everyone, but it is for anyone who doesn’t really want to work in an office.

-There are a lot of people that come looking for a job that never get one and have to go back home, but that doesn’t have to be you.
+There are a lot of people that come looking for a job but never get one and have to go back home, but that doesn’t have to be you.